kunleihe/omscs-cs6250-exam-notes/lesson5.md

     - An unstable routing protocol may adversely impact the update time in the table
     - Trade-off in memory usage.
 We can use expensive fast memory or cheaper but slower memory
 - Why do we need multibit tries?
     - Unibit tree requires large number of memory access to perform a lookup, causing latency in high-speed links.
-Instead, we can use stride to implement lookups.
+Instead, we can use **stride** to implement lookups.
 The stride is the number of bits we check at each step.
 - What is prefix expansion, and why is it needed?
-    - By prefix expansion, we ensure the expanded prefix is a multiple of the chosen stride length.
-When an expanded prefix collides with an existing prefix, the expanded one gets dropped.
+    - By prefix expansion, we ensure the expanded prefix is a multiple of the chosen stride length. *When an expanded prefix collides with an existing prefix, the expanded one gets dropped*.
     - Why needed: so we don’t miss out on any prefixes.
 It also gives us more speed with an increased cost of the database size.
 - Perform a prefix lookup given a list of pointers for unibit tries, fixed-length multibit ties, and variable-length multibit tries.
 - Perform a prefix expansion.
 How many prefix lengths do old prefixes have?
 What about new prefixes?